 Telephone: (435) 688-8443

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
-It is also unlikely American Management Services would sue you for a debt you may not owe or they cannot validate.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
+It is also unlikely AMS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 - You are receiving early morning or late night calls from debt collectors

 - You are receiving calls at work from a debt collection agency

 - Debt collectors are calling your family, friends, neighbors, or coworkers